2 August 2021

 The Voice of Authority: What new settlements can deliver for the Oxford-Cambridge Arc

 The Oxford Cambridge Arc is to deliver a number of garden towns, garden villages and new developments.
 But what will they deliver for the Arc?
 New towns and villages might provide a relatively quick route to growth, but the Arc’s residents will demand a persuasive case for speedy development.
 People want places free from the growing pains of established towns and cities, rather than a fast track to the same old problems.
-Panel discussion with Lord Matthew Taylor (author of the Garden Communities policies adopted by government and chair of West Carclaze Eco-Community in Cornwall), Hannah Smart (Edge Urban Design and The London Collective) and Bev Hindle (Executive Director, Oxford Cambridge Arc Leadership Group) hosted by 3Fox.
+Webinar panel discussion with Lord Matthew Taylor (author of the Garden Communities policies adopted by government and chair of West Carclaze Eco-Community in Cornwall), Hannah Smart (Edge Urban Design and LDN Collective) and Bev Hindle (Executive Director, Oxford Cambridge Arc Leadership Group) hosted by 3Fox.

 2 April 2021